-The school's Exams Officer, Mrs Hornett, is responsible for administering all public examination arrangements and for oversight of students during exams, under direct responsibility from the Head of Centre, the Head teacher.
+The school's Exams Officer, Mrs Hornett, is responsible for administering all public examination arrangements and for oversight of students during exams, under direct responsibility from the Head of Centre, Mr Jansen.

 There is a team of adult Invigilators who will be present during the exams at all times and who are supervised by the Exams Officer.